solo-cat/ObservableAgent/Readme-aws.md

 ## Prep For AWS and EKS
 * EKS Node Role  : kubernetes-node
-* POD Role       : bucket-accessor
+* POD Role       : CloudWatchAgentServerRole
 * POD AssumeRole : kube2iam-default

 Step1 kubernetes-node : create roles for your node to assume or have an IAM policy attached